-In May 2008, seven NATO nations and the Allied Command Transformation signed the documents for the formal establishment of a Cooperative Cyber Defence (CCD) Centre of Excellence (CoE) in Tallinn, Estonia.
+- the establishment of the Cooperative Cyber Defence (CCD) Centre of Excellence (CoE) in Tallinn, Estonia (May 2008).

 On 7 February 2010, NATO nations met to boost cooperation on cyber defence through multinational projects.
 The session was a follow-up to the Lisbon Summit and a high-level cyber defence meeting held at NATO Headquarters on 25 January 2011.
 On 27 February 2011 General Stéphane Abrial outlined NATO's cyberdefense efforts since the adoption of the New Strategic Concept in the New York Times op-ed NATO Builds Its Cyberdefenses.
 Establishing multi-national efforts in Cyber Defence will further enhance their cyber defence capabilities in a collaborative, cost-effective manner.

 On June 8, 2011 NATO Defence Ministers adopted a new cyber defence policy.
-The new policy focuses on prevention of cyber attacks and building resilience.
-The policy clarifies political and operational mechanisms of NATO’s response to cyber attack and integrates cyber defence into NATO’s Defence Planning Process.
+The policy focused on prevention of cyber attacks and building resilience.
+The policy clarified political and operational mechanisms of NATO’s response to cyber attack and integrated cyber defence into NATO’s Defence Planning Process.

-According to Colonel Ilmar Tamm, Director of the NATO Cooperative Cyber Defence Centre of Excellence:
+According to Colonel Ilmar Tamm, Director of the NATO Cooperative Cyber Defence Centre of Excellence from 2008-2012:

 "...the North Atlantic Treaty Organisation cooperative cyber defence centre of excellence – or NATO CCD COE - is sponsoring and actively participating in the writing of the manual on international law applicable to cyber-warfare – or MILCW.
 This is expected to be published by the end of 2012.
 The manual is meant to address all the legal issues under a framework of both international use-of-force law and international humanitarian law.
 In addition, it examines related problems such as sovereignty, state responsibility and neutrality.
 We are confident that this manual will help the international community answer many unanswered questions, especially those regarding retaliation."
 (Source)

-By the end of 2012, the NATO Rapid Reaction Team consisting of NATO cyber defence experts will be operational.
+The NATO Rapid Reaction Team consisting of NATO cyber defence experts was operational in 2012.
 "The RRT capability will consist of a permanent core of six specialised experts who can coordinate and execute RRT missions.
 There will also be national or NATO experts in specific areas.
 Their numbers and profile will be determined on the basis of the mission to be carried out."
 (Source)

 In March 2013, five NATO countries (Canada, Denmark, the Netherlands, Norway and Romania) agreed to collaborate on the “Multinational Cyber Defence Capability Development Project".
 The countries will "improve the sharing of technical information; shared awareness of threats; and develop advanced cyberdefense sensors."
 (Source)